Noisy Computing of the Threshold Function: Detailed Proof of Theorem

+\item \textsc{NoisyExtractMax}: which is similar to the common \textsc{ExtractMax}() operation in a max-heap structure, except that every comparison is performed using $C_2(p)$ noisy readings.
+Since this is a simple modification to a standard max-heap operation, we don't show this algorithm here. \end{itemize}

-\begin{rem} Note that the exact multiplicative constant in Lemma~\ref{lemma:existing_threshold} may depend on $p$; however, for the sake of the analysis of our proposed algorithm, the exact constant does not matter. \end{rem}
+\begin{remark} Note that $C_1(p)$ and $C_2(p)$ are constants that depend only on $p$.
+For the sake of the analysis of our proposed algorithm, the exact value of these constants does not matter. \end{remark}

+The following lemma gives an upper bound on the expected number of queries made by the \textsc{MaxHeapThreshold} algorithm.

-The proposed \textsc{NoisyThreshold} algorithm is given in Algorithm~\ref{alg:noisythreshold}, where the \textsc{CheckBit} and \textsc{MaxHeapThreshold} algorithms appear as subroutines.
-By symmetry, we only need to consider the case of $k\leq n/2$.
-In the following, we analyze the error probability and the number of queries of the proposed algorithm.
+\begin{lemma}[Theorem 3.3 in~\cite{feige1994computing}] For any positive integer $k<n$ and positive real number $\delta<1$, the \textsc{MaxHeapThreshold} algorithm computes the $\sfth_k$ function with error probability at most $\delta$ and using at most $Cn\log\frac{m}{\delta}$ queries, where $m=\min\{k,n-k+1\}$ and $C$ is a constant depending only on $p$. \end{lemma} By symmetry, we only need to consider the case of $k\leq n/2$.
+In the following, we analyze the error probability and the number of queries of Algorithm~\ref{alg:proposed}.